-If you’ve heard the edition of Looks Unfamiliar with Samira Ahmed, then you’ll have heard us talking with great affection about the BBC’s 1975 near-future children’s serial The Changes.
+If you’ve heard the edition of Looks Unfamiliar with Samira Ahmed (and if you haven’t, then you can hear it here), then you’ll have heard us talking with great affection about the BBC’s 1975 near-future children’s serial The Changes.
 You’ll also have heard me talking in particular about the theme music, and the fact that it ‘means a great deal’ to me.

 The Changes was a ten-part adaptation of Peter Dickinson’s late sixties trilogy of children’s novels set in a Britain suddenly gripped by a wave of neo-Luddism, which saw the population inspired by strange sounds to smash all machinery, reverting to a pre-industrial lifestyle and growing uneasy to the point of superstition at any mention of technology.
 It was told through the eyes of a mysteriously immune teenager named Nicky (Vicky Williams, later to graduate to such disparate roles as the next door neighbour of The Riddlers and, erm, Tessa Jowell), who teams up with a similarly unaffected Sikh family – in, as Samira noted, a rare positive portrayal for the time – to try and locate the source of the sonic disturbance.
 Persecuted as ‘The Devil’s Children’ as they roam the countryside evading the attentions of Kenwood Cascade-smashing villagers, this affirmation of unity as ‘outsiders’ is all the more powerful for its casual and understated depiction.
 It’s a series that has attracted a good deal of attention in recent years, with Charlie Brooker and Stewart Lee amongst those singling it and the soundtrack in particular out for praise, but that wasn’t always the case.